Program Description

 This course will provide required dietetics-related supervised practice experience in food service management, clinical, and community facilities.
 This course is a cooperative program between Concordia College and area facilities.
 During the 16 weeks, students will intern in food service management, clinical, and/or community rotations.
 These rotations will include working in inpatient hospitals and outpatient clinics, WIC clinics, college, elementary, and high school food service, Extension services, and public health facilities.

 This course will explore management principles and skills needed by dietetics professionals holding management positions.
 Students will have the opportunity throughout the course to apply skills essential for successful management in all areas of the dietetics profession.
-Emphasis will be on preparing students for advancement into management or leadership roles in food, nutrition or related fields.
+Emphasis will be on preparing students for advancement into management or leadership roles in food, nutrition, dietetics or related fields.

 FND 606 Applied Dietetic Practice I and FND 607 Applied Dietetic Practice II are each graded with IP until completion of these courses.